Fort Zumwalt East High School

 High school in Saint Peters, Missouri, U.S.

-Fort Zumwalt East High School, also known as FZE, is the fourth high school in the Fort Zumwalt School District, and is located in Saint Peters, Missouri, United States.
+Fort Zumwalt East High School (FZE), is the fourth high school in the Fort Zumwalt School District, and is located in St. Peters, Missouri, United States.

 The school first opened to freshman and sophomore students on August 20, 2007.
 Encompassing 43 acre formerly known as Koenig's Farm, the five-story property was built with funds from a no-tax increase bond issue.
 School highlights include a distance learning laboratory, two gymnasiums, artificial turf on the soccer/football field, an all-weather track, and over 200000 sqft of floor space.